MaxInGaussian/SCFGP/README.md

 #SCFGP

-SCFGP is a proposed improvement of "Gaussian Processes for Machine Learning" -- a start-of-the-art machine learning technique originated from and popularized by [Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/).
-Its idea is based on the optimization of sparsely correlated Fourier features.
+SCFGP is a proposed improvement of "Gaussian Processes for Machine Learning" -- a state-of-the-art machine learning technique originated from and popularized by [Carl Edward Rasmussen and Christopher K. I. Williams](http://www.gaussianprocess.org/gpml/).
+The idea of SCFGP is based on optimization of a small number of sparsely correlated Fourier features, so that the training complexity can be greatly reduced.

-It is implemented in python using Theano.
-It was originally designed and is now managed by Max W. Y. Lam (maxingaussian@gmail.com).
+It is implemented in python using Theano and originally designed by Max W. Y. Lam (maxingaussian@gmail.com).

 ###Highlights of SCFGP